×

 Care of Taro and Catnip

-Care of Taro and Catnip include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Catnip pruning is done Prune if you want to improve plant shape, Prune in spring, Remove damaged leaves and Remove dead leaves.
+Care of Taro and Catnip include pruning, fertilizers, watering etc. Taro pruning is done and Catnip pruning is done Prune if you want to improve plant shape, Prune in spring, Remove damaged leaves and Remove dead leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Catnip needs Lots of watering and in winter, it needs Average Water.